open-socialism/open-socialism-site/index.md

 # Welcome To Open Socialism

-Open Socialism is societal system designed to be the best possible system given our current level of scientific knowledge and technological advancement.
-It takes the best parts from communism, socialism, capitalism, democracy and a variety of other sources and offers a new and ultimately radically different system for society than the currently popular democratic capitalism (DC).
+Open Socialism is societal system designed to be the best possible given our current level of scientific knowledge and technological advancement.
+It takes the best parts from communism, socialism, capitalism, democracy and a variety of other sources and offers a new and ultimately radically different system for society than the currently popular democratic capitalism.

 <div class="tile-list">
   <div class="row">